gregynogwmc/gregynogwmc.github.io/practical.md

 ## Timetable

-The workshop will run from the afternoon of Monday 20th May until lunch on Wednesday 22nd May 2024.
+The workshop will run from the afternoon of Monday 2nd June until lunch on Wednesday 4th June 2025.
 <!--a href = "Gregynog23_timetable.pdf">Here is the provisional timetable.</a-->

 <!--## Registration deadline